Raven-Symoné: 2008–2011: Raven-Symoné and State of Georgia

-2012–present: Broadway debut and television focus
+2012–present: Broadway and television focus

-On January 31, 2012, it was confirmed that the actress would be in the Broadway musical Sister Act as Deloris van Cartier, marking her Broadway debut in a lead role.
+On January 31, 2012, it was confirmed that she would appear in the Broadway musical Sister Act as Deloris van Cartier, marking her Broadway debut in a lead role.
 Her run started on March 27, 2012.
 Her contracted final performance coincided with the closure of the show on Broadway on August 26, 2012.

-In 2013, she filmed a cameo in See Dad Run alongside former Hanging With Mr. Cooper co-star Mark Curry.
+In 2013, she filmed a cameo in See Dad Run alongside former Hangin' With Mr. Cooper co-star Mark Curry.
 In early 2014, she began filming Loose, an independent film co-starring Meagan Good, in Mississippi.
-In February 2015, the first of her appearances was revealed to be a guest appearance on the new Fox series Empire.
-She also appeared in 2 episodes of the Disney Channel Original Series K.C.
-Undercover in which she portrayed the character of Simone Devereaux, making this her first appearance on Disney Channel since her guest appearance in Sonny With a Chance back in 2010.